 The fact that Alp Arslan won the Battle of Manzikert cracked the Byzantine defense completely.
 Before Byzantine Empire found time to get on their feet, Seljuks had already captured Eastern and Central Anatolia.

-New Seljuk State: Sultanate of Rum in Anatolia
+Aftermath Seljuk Turks – Sultanate of Rum in Anatolia (Asia Minor)

 The remaining Seljuk clans established their new capital at Konya (Iconium) around 1150 and ruled what would be known as the Seljuk Sultanate of Rum.
 Rum means Roman in Turkish lenguage.
 So literally the name of the state means Seljuks of Rome.